Hamilton Road Cemetery, Deal: 4 October 1940: Luftwaffe Air Raid on Deal

 It is difficult to imagine the sheer scale of this family tragedy, but the destruction that day can now been seen in present-day Deal.
 Middle Street, now part of the town's historic conservation area, only partially exists today.
 From the junction of King Street running northwards, it is mostly intact, and the last properties on Middle Street are numbered 61 and 52.
 The commercial properties next to these that border Middle Street and King Street however are given King Street addresses.
 Middle Street begins again to the south, bordered by the old Royal Cinema, but stops abruptly and a large central car park begins in an area which probably had in the region of a hundred individual dwellings prior to the War.
 Union Road was similarly truncated and, like Middle Street, is now partly a car park.
-Visitors to the Middle Street Library, and shoppers attending the regular Unior Road Saturday Market are unaware that scant feet underneath their cars and market stalls are the remains of so many lost homes and broken lives.
+The Middle Street Library, and the site of the Union Road Saturday Market are also built on that site.